ranjib/PiChef/README.md

 Chef cookbooks, knife plugins and other utility scripts for Raspberry Pi

 ### Introduction
+PiChef intends to ease maintaining your Raspberry Pi configuration.
+Currently it provides following thing:
+- Chef debian installer for Raspbian
+- goiardi recipe to run a chef server inside raspberry pi
+- blender based scripts automate installtion, build and other orchestrated workflows.

 ### Setup
 This guide assumes you are running Raspbian and your Pi is accessible via